Maquis (World War II): Politics

+The Maquis had many different sub groups with their own objectives and political affiliations.
+In 1944, an OSS agent, Robert R. Kehoe, was embedded within a group of Maquis and described the organization as "fractured", observing that "the various components were quite independent, with members loyal to their own leaders and to the political forces behind them".
+Different ideologies within the subgroups created tensions that had to be put aside at times during the war but prosecuted those of the far right after.
+People like Georges Loustaunau-Lacau and Marie-Madeleine Fourcade, leaders of the French Resistance group Alliance, were both questioned about their loyalty during and after the war.
+This came as no surprise as both were from far-right political backgrounds, that didn’t favor the dominant Gaullist narrative.
+Lacau suffered the most, all the way up to his death by being put in jail several times, and accused by communist colleagues of siding with the Germans, while Fourcade was able to suffer fewer accusations by switching to Gaullism.

 Examples of the independence of separate Maquis groups can be found all throughout France during the Second World War.
 For example, Maquis groups in Brittany often did not speak French and were focused on the expulsion of German forces from their region and not from France as a whole.
 As they did not operate like a normal resistance organization due to their lack of centralization, the Maquis would not be able to accomplish as much as the Allied nations had hoped.